OUR PRIVACY PROMISE

 You may object at any time to our processing of your personal data when such processing is based on our legitimate interests.
 Please see the table in section “what personal data do we collect from you and how do we use it” specifically the column “What is our legal basis for processing your personal data?” to see where/when our processing is based on legitimate interests.

-Where we use your personal data to make an automated decision about you (please see “Automated Decision Making” above for examples), you have the right to object to our decision.
-Your right does not apply if: (i) you gave us your explicit consent to use your personal data to make our decision; (ii) we are allowed by law to make our decision; or (iii) our automated decision was necessary to enable us to enter into a contract with you.
+You may have the right not to be subject to such type of automated decision-making about you, unless: (i) you gave us your explicit consent to use your personal data to make our decision; (ii) we are allowed by law to make our decision; or (iii) our automated decision was necessary to enable us to enter into a contract with you.

 The right to lodge a complaint with a supervisory authority